geetavin464/geetavin464.github.io/_posts/2015-03-02-networking-protocols.md

   * Turn on the ssl config option in nginx
   * Provide the .crt & .key files generated

-* __SSH__
-  * Secure Shell - Securely log on to remote servers
-  * Succesor to telnet, but encrypted
-  * Popular Implementations - openssh
-  * `ssh host`
-  * `ssh user@host` - if username is different on the host
-  * `ssh host cmd` - To run a single command on the host
-  * `ssh -L 9000:flickr.com:80 user@example.com` - lets you access flickr at localhost:9000 - ssh tunneling

-* __SSH configuration__
-  * Remote host should have a `ssh_server` running
-  * `/etc/ssh/sshd_config` - Configures the ssh server
-  * `sudo service ssh restart` - if you changed any configuration

-* __SSH Key based Authentication__
-  * Works
-  * `ssh-keygen -t rsa` Generates id_rsa id_rsa.pub in ~/.ssh folder
-  * Provide the public key aka host key to the machines you want to access
-  * Private Key ~ real life key.
-Public Key ~ Real life lock
-  * `.ssh/known_hosts` - Lists the servers your machine can connect with
-  * `.ssh/authorized_keys` - Lists the key that were authorized to connect

-* __Http Protocol - Verbs__
-  * get - fetch an existing resource
-  * post - creates a new resource
-  * put - update an existing resource
-  * delete - delete an existing resource
-  * head - retrives the headers
-  * options - retrieves the server capabilities
-  * Safe Method - has no effect on the server - get
-  * Idempotent Method - Effect of 1 method is the same as the effect of multiple methods - put, delete

-* __Http Status Codes__
-  * 1xx - informational messages
-  * 2xx - success messages
-  * 3xx - redirection messages
-  * 4xx - client error
-  * 5xx - server error

 * __Http headers__
   * Use Chrome inspector-Network panel to look at the request and response headers
   * Request payload in a post method is nothing but the form data
-  * Options Method is also commonly known as preflight request
   * CORS - Cross Origin Resource Sharing
   * mime-type, content-type, file-extension
   * CORS - mechanism that allows resources to be shared from domains other than the origin